kvarak/dnd/docs/_Classes/druid.md

 You are proficient with ***Intelligence*** and ***Wisdom*** saving throws.

 #### Skills
-**Class Skills:** Animal handling, Herbalism, Nature, Survival and Swimming
+**Class Skills:** Agriculture, Animal handling, Herbalism, Nature, Survival and Swimming

 **Skill Points:** You gain 3 skill points at 1st level.